VR51/get-em/README.md

 This games download script will download disc collections only.
 Some files are not in ATR disc collections.
 Files not in collections must be downloaded from from http://www.mushca.com/f/atari/index.php manually.

 # CHANGELOG

+1.0.3

+- Added unzip options: 1) unzip and keep zip files; and 2) unzip then delete zip files.

 1.0.2